XeroHero/Coderdojo-UCD/Arduino/7Segment_LED.md

 ![Arduino 7-Segment Display Tutorial - Cathode to GPIO](https://github.com/XeroHero/Coderdojo-UCD/blob/master/Arduino/cathode_GPIO_connectio.png)

-In this case we drive GPIO pin 7 LOW with digitalWrite(7, LOW);.
+In this case we drive GPIO pin 7 LOW with `digitalWrite(7, LOW);`.
 This closes the circuit and allows current to flow from Vcc to ground:

 ## How 7-Segment Displays Work